-The Company has agreements with certain equity investees (see Note 5) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
-The Company recorded payments to equity investees totaling \$180 million, \$213 million and \$229 million during the years ended December 31, 2023, 2022 and 2021, respectively.
+The Company and its parent companies have agreements with certain equity investees (see Note 5) pursuant to which the Company has made or received related party transaction payments for the receipt of goods or services.
+The Company and its parent companies recorded payments to equity investees totaling \$180 million, \$213 million and \$229 million during the years ended December 31, 2023, 2022 and 2021, respectively.